What Is Isomorphic JavaScript?

-Consider the following code, which is using Node.js to render an HTML page (essentially this is custom server-side rendering (SSR) written from scratch):
+Consider this code, which uses Node.js to render an HTML page (custom server-side rendering built from scratch):

 import { generateCard } from './utils.mjs';